5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 In fact, normally she’d thought about what to say for hours (days) before choosing a topic and writing an introductory sentence or two.
 So why wasn’t anything happening?

-- It seemed there were too many things going on in her life right now for Briana to find the creative energy necessary to focus and get this blog post done well-enough so it’d be worth publishing for her audience.
+- Too many things were going on in her life right now for Briana to find the creative energy necessary to focus.

 - It wasn’t that Briana didn’t want to write, she wanted a fresh how-to article she could send to her list at least once a week.
-Not only that, she knew that then she’d have more already-done content to share on social media.

-- By sharing blog snippets on social media, she’d get more visitors back to her website, where more folks would sign up for her list.
+- More website visitors meant more folks would sign up for her list.
 Think of the future client connections she’d make!

 - More connections and email subscribers meant the possibility of selling more coaching packages…including the digital course she was currently developing.